alymohamedhassan/ai-coder/README.md

 ```$ aicoder```

-There are 2 modules:-
+There are 2 applications:-

-    - AI Assistant Module
+    - AI Assistant
-    - Projects Module
+    - Projects
+    - Scripts

-## Modules
+## Applications
 ### AI Assistant

 ##### Shortcut
 ```$ aicoder ai```

-This module allows you to communicate with an LLM and if the response had some code, it will opt you to either, (save it, run it, or copy it).
+This application allows you to communicate with an LLM and if the response had some code, it will opt you to either, (save it, run it, or copy it).

 1- A Text Input will show with the title ```Prompt > ```, and this is to allow you to enter your own prompt.